SSCHAcode/sschacode.github.io/download.md

 ```

 ### Julia speedup
-The SSCHA benefits from julia being installed in the system.
+The SSCHA benefits from having Julia installed in the system.
 If present,
-it will be automatically used to speedup the calculation.
+it will be automatically used to speed up the calculation.

 To install julia, refer to the official website [julialang.org/downloads/](https://julialang.org/downloads/)
-Alternatively, to install julia on linux we can employ juliaup:
+Alternatively, to install Julia on linux we can employ Juliaup:
 ```
 curl -fsSL https://install.julialang.org | sh
 ```
-Hit enter when asked to install julia.
+Hit enter when asked to install Julia.

-Then, install the python bindings for julia with
+Then, install the Python bindings for Julia with
 ```
 pip install julia
 ```

-The tdscha extension to compute Raman and IR requires some additional julia packages that can be installed within a julia terminal.
+The tdscha extension to compute Raman and IR requires additional julia packages that can be installed within a julia terminal.
 Update your configuration to have access to the newly installed julia
 ```
 source ~/.bashrc
 ```